vachek-gripsa/back/README.md

 - **Dotenv (v16.3.1):** Zero-dependency module that loads environment variables from a .env file into process.env.
 - **Winston (v3.11.0):** A versatile logging library.
-- **dotenv (v16.3.1):** Zero-dependency module that loads environment variables from a .env file into process.env.

 ### Additional Requirements